Kolmogorov complexity and the Recursion Theorem: R.e. traceable sets

 \section{R.e.\ traceable sets}

-It was shown in \cite{Kjos-Hanssen.Nies.ea:05} that a set $A$ is r.e.\ traceable if and only every Martin-L\"of random set is Schnorr random relative to $A$.
+It was shown in \cite{Kjos-Hanssen.Nies.ea:05} that a set $A$ is r.e.\ traceable if and only if every Martin-L\"of random set is Schnorr random relative to $A$.
+We remind the reader of the definitions.
+(Recall that $W_n$ is the $n$th r.e.\ set, and $D_n$ the finite set with canonical index $n$.)

+\begin{definition} A set $A$ is \emph{r.e.\ traceable} if there is a recursive function $p$ such that for all $f\le_T A$, there is a recursive function $g$ such that for all $n$, $f(n)\in W_{g(n)}$ and $W_{g(n)}$ has at most $p(n)$ elements.
+Similarly, $A$ is \emph{recursively traceable} if the same statement holds with the r.e.\ set $W_{g(n)}$ replaced by the canonically finite set $D_{g(n)}$. \end{definition}

 We now characterize r.e.\ traceable sets as being ``uniformly very far from DNR''.
 A similar characterization holds for recursively traceable sets, and shows that recursively traceable sets compute no eventually different function.